SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/js_alerts_prompts_and_confirmations.en.md

 ---

-WebDriver provides an API for working with the three types of native popup message offered by JavaScript.
+WebDriver provides an API for working with the three types of native popup messages offered by JavaScript.
 These popups are styled by the browser and offer limited customisation.

 ## Alerts